manindertaggar/SplashAnimations/README.md

    Now everytime this activity runs, a Splash Screen will run.

 ## Upcoming Features:
- -Set Duration for Splash Screen.
+ -Set Duration for Splash Screen.</br>
- -Passing any custom layout to set it as Splash Screen.
+ -Passing any custom layout to set it as Splash Screen.</br>
- -SplashScreen animation over start and stop Listener.
+ -SplashScreen animation over start and stop Listener.</br>
- -Custom stoping of SplashScreen.
+ -Custom stoping of SplashScreen.</br>
- -and ofcourseMany Many splash animations
+ -and ofcourseMany Many splash animations.</br>